-- 5. Press <Y> to select the Create and Duplicate option.
-The following window prompts you to select the source drive to use. - 6.
-Use the arrow keys to select the source drive. - 7.
+- 5. Press <Y> to select the Create and Duplicate option. - 6.
+From the source drive window, use the arrow keys to select the source drive. - 7.
 Press <Ctrl+Y> to save the selection and start the duplication.
 The following message appears: